 How you respond to these uncertain times can depend on your situation.
 Remember that self-care is different for everyone, and it’s important to find ways how you can cope with stress.
 If you need to need to talk to a medical professional over your mental needs, reach out to your local mental health provider to see if they can make telehealth appointments over the phone or through video chat.

-As always, please give email our customer service team a call with any questions about your plan at email@example.com.
+As always, please give email the Friday Care Crew or give us a call with any questions about your plan at firstname.lastname@example.org.